Why I Donate Cash

 While it’s not always easy find NGOs that are trustworthy, actively involved in a relief effort, or participating in a way that we as donors want to contribute to, the internet is making it easier for us as donors to do our homework and identify professional humanitarian organizations that we want to support.
 Websites like GuideStar or Charity Navigator allow us to read reviews from other donors that share their experiences with donating to a particular NGO and offer donors the ability to measure an NGOs legitimacy by evaluating their financial statements, tax returns, and more.
 This process does require some time, but what is altruism without effort?

 As donors, we rarely consider what happens to our donations after we make them.
 When I think about what would need to happen for an item to leave my hands and enter the hands of an international disaster survivor, it becomes clear that an incredibly complicated and expensive journey must ensue.
-How much would it cost to send a pair of jeans from Los Angeles, California to Kabul, Afghanistan?
+How much would it cost to send jeans from Los Angeles, California to Kabul, Afghanistan?
 The answer is roughly $202.05 if you bought the jeans at WalMart and sent them to Afghanistan through FedEx.
 Though this isn’t the primary method donors choose to send donations, the process for NGOs that receive unsolicited in-kind contributions is much the same and equally costly.

 Monetary contributions, by contrast, provide NGOs with much greater flexibility in the way they can carry out disaster relief operations.
 NGOs can exercise bulk purchasing power in countries where the cost of goods in general is considerably less than the cost of the same goods in the United States.
 With monetary contributions, NGOs can more easily respond to changing needs on the ground, which is a common occurrence in the wake of severe natural disasters.